AmarNathH/procar_parser/README.md

 ```Bash
 python procar_parse.py <path/to/PROCAR file>
 ```
+Make sure the PROCAR file you have is of the same format as the sample PROCAR file in the repository.

 Example: If you have your PROCAR file in the same directory as the program,Then you can execute the following command,
 ```Bash